Cocoa production in Samoa: Post-independence period

-Production, consumption, and export
+Production and consumption

-Samoa has a tropical environment suitable for cocoa cultivation, with heavy rainfall and volcanic soil rich in nitrogen.
+Samoa has a tropical climate and environment suitable for cocoa cultivation, with heavy rainfall and volcanic soil rich in nitrogen.
 Cocoa plantations cover approximately 1,966.3 ha of agricultural land in Samoa, with each cocoa grower dedicating an average of 0.06 ha to the crop.
-According to the Food and Agriculture Organization of the United Nations, Samoa produced 482 tons of cocoa in 2023, ranking 40th out of 57 countries that year.
+The plantations are located in the northwest coastal regions of Samoa's two main islands, Savaiʻi and Upolu.
+According to the Food and Agriculture Organization of the United Nations, Samoa produced 483 tons of cocoa in 2024, ranking 39th out of 57 countries that year.
+The largest cocoa exporter in Samoa is Vaʻai Plantation Organics.

 While cocoa is primarily an export crop elsewhere in Oceania, most Samoan cocoa is consumed locally as a drink named koko Samoa.
 Koko Samoa is a chocolate drink made from a type of cocoa mass, also called koko Samoa, which consists of ground fermented or unfermented cocoa beans.
 The mass is typically prepared by women and is in year-round demand in both local and export markets, particularly in New Zealand, Australia, and American Samoa.
 The drink is also sold at local markets by cocoa growers and their families, nearly all of whom (97% as of 2025) are subsistence farmers.
+In 2017, a cocoa shortage in Samoa tripled the price of koko Samoa (compared to 2015 prices).